ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 1. On the Pipeline page, click **ENVIRONMENT PROPERTIES**.
 1. Edit, add, or remove properties from the page.

+For more information about modifying Tekton Pipelines, see [Working with Tekton pipelines](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines).

 ### Deleting a Tekton Pipeline
 {: #deleting_pipeline_tekton}